 Travelling to places less-frequented by tourists also guarantees that you will have a more rewarding, genuine experience.
 There are many places that I have travelled to in Greece where I have been the only tourist in town!

 Some less-visited destinations in Greece include Northern Greece, the Peloponnese, Volos, Parga, and Trikala, to name a few.

-Do Plenty of Research Before Your Trip
+Do Plenty of Research When Planning a Trip to Greece

 There are two extremes of travellers: the type A kind of travellers that like to plan out every last detail of their trip (*raises hand*) and those who prefer to live with spontaneity.